LouisCAD/kotlin-libraries-playground/README.md

 - reading tutorial after tutorial and being stuck in a loop where you "learn" about things you don't practice
 - starting a new project from scratch for every libraries you come around - overwhelming
-- trying out the library in your main project at work - a project with a compilation time of 5 minutes, who uses an older version of the library than the tutorial assume ; not sure your colleagues will be happy that you introduce a dependency you don't yet master.
+- trying out the library in your main project at work - a project with a compilation time of 5 minutes, who uses an older version of the library than the tutorial assumes ; not sure your colleagues will be happy that you introduce a dependency you don't yet master.

 ### 🦅Widening your knowledge of libraries